davinnguyen/davinese/index.md

 ### Newspaper

-Here are some newspaper layout that I helped create using InDesign along with other Adobe Suite programs.
-When I was Editor-in-Chief, I led an effort to drastically redesign the school newspaper.
-Here it is below
+Here are some newspaper layout that I helped create using InDesign along with other Adobe Suite programs

 ### Video Production